tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 #### Gerrit and Docker

 All you need to know about git and gerrit for wikimedia is already covered in their wikis.
 Here's the [gerrit](https://www.mediawiki.org/wiki/Gerrit) starter.
-All links from this page are important, expecially the [How to become a wikimedia hacker](https://www.mediawiki.org/wiki/How_to_become_a_MediaWiki_hacker) page.
+All links from this page are important, especially the [How to become a wikimedia hacker](https://www.mediawiki.org/wiki/How_to_become_a_MediaWiki_hacker) page.
 Follow the [instructions](https://www.mediawiki.org/wiki/Special:MyLanguage/Gerrit/Tutorial) to set up and use gerrit, set up docker and run the unit tests.

 #### IRC
 [IRC](https://meta.wikimedia.org/wiki/IRC) or internet relay chat is a form of communication through pure texts and is popular among open source communities.
 There can be various IRC clients, either on your PC or online.
-You can conect to various servers and channels within those servers as you wish.
+You can connect to various servers and channels within those servers as you wish.
 You create a permanent account you will need to set up a password so no one else can use your name.
 Follow the [guide](https://meta.wikimedia.org/wiki/IRC/Instructions) to know more how to set it up.

 We used the freenode server (chat.freenode.net:6697).
 See [freenode](chat.freenode.net:6697).
 I used `irccloud`, a web based client to connect to various channels of this server.
 This was more manageable as I created a account and simply set password so no one can impersonate me.